rajasekhar-ch/Simple-One-Page-Editor/README.md

 # Simple-One-Page-Editor
 Simple One Page Editor in C.\
-This is built with intent to learn the basic concepts of C Programming.\
+This is built with intent to learn the concepts of C Programming.\
 It resembles the Dos turbo compiler.\
-Concepts used: Visual Display Unit, Interrupt passing.
+Concepts used: Visual Display Unit, Interrupt Passing, Memory Management and more.